 If you believe that it is not realistic to address these issues and submit a revised application prior to the scheduled resumption of the Hearing on Thursday, July 2, please let us know as soon as possible.
 It is possible for us briefly to resume the adjourned Hearing on July 2 with the sole purpose of setting a later date in order to give you more time and opportunity to address the concerns identified here and submit a revised application.

 Sincerely

+/s/

 Harry Lux,

 Chair

 Landgrove ZBA and Planning Commission